Set up Active Directory Federation Services (AD FS 5.0) – Create an ASP.NET Web Application (.NET Framework – Web Forms) using WS-FED – Part 4

 Part 5 … we will create an ASP.NET Core Web Application (MVCs) and configure it to be claim aware using WS-FED.

-Part 6 … we will create an ASP.NET Web Application (.NET Framework – MVC) and configure it to be claim aware using OpenID Connect.
+Part 6 … we will create an ASP.NET Web Application (.NET Framework – MVC) and configure it to be claim aware by using OAuth 2.0 and OpenID Connect.

-Part 7 … we will create an ASP.NET Core Web Application (MVC) and configure it to be claim aware using OpenID Connect.
+Part 7 … we will create an ASP.NET Core Web Application (MVC) and configure it to be claim aware by using OAuth 2.0 and OpenID Connect.

 Part 8 … will explain and list all identity protocols, AD FS supports.

 I will use here the Web Forms template.

 Click on the right top in the Authentication section on Change.

 Select Work or School Accounts and On-Premises as follows.